danfarrow/defunct--metabookmarks/README.md

-# Metabookmarks Firefox add-on
+# 💀 Metabookmarks Firefox add-on

-The purpose of this add-on is to render a list of local bookmarks matching a tag pattern by loading a custom URL.
+I used Firefox bookmarks a lot to manage project & research resources.
+I wanted to be able to render a page of bookmarked links with a particular tag by loading a custom URL.
+These custom URLs could themselves be bookmarked, hence _Metabookmarks_!

-These URLs can themselves be bookmarked, hence _Metabookmarks_!
+I gave up on this project because of a [fundamental issue in the FireFox bookmark API](https://bugzilla.mozilla.org/show_bug.cgi?id=1225916) which doesn't support querying tags.
+Bah!

 ## Building